joaofelipefaria/mapdata/mapdata-automations-python/README.md

 ## Notes

 - Ensure Docker and Docker Compose are installed and configured on your system.
-- Update the `compose_dirs` lists in the scripts to include or exclude specific services as needed.
+- Update the `scripts_to_run` at run_env.py lists in the scripts to include or exclude specific services as needed.